-A growing world population, in numbers as well as wealth, challenges us now as well as in the future in terms of a global food security.
-About half of the current world crop production is based on mineral phosphorus fertilization and therefore make phosphorus an essential piece in the puzzle.
+A growing world population, in numbers as well as wealth, challenges us now as well as in the future in terms of global food security.
+About half of the current world crop production is based on mineral phosphorus fertilization which makes phosphorus a crucial resource.

-In order to improve the current system it must first be understood.
+In order to improve the current system of phosphate production, distribution and usage, it must first be understood.
 The complex structure is illustrated and represented through the extended phosphorus supply chain.
 Phosphate rock represents the major and simultaneously finite source for phosphorus.
 Efficiency, and in particular resource efficiency plays a major role in securing long term supply.
 Within the SMR TdLab the development of beneficiation rates on a global as well as organizational level are examined and illustrated.
-So far a data envelopment analysis leads to the conclusion that neither the type of ownership nor the size of a company influence its efficiency significantly.